~/blog/0xc0000409-crash-detective-2080ti

 The code itself proves a fail-fast, not a CUDA OOM — when GPU memory runs out you see CUDA's own error message or a ggml alloc failure, and 0xc0000409 isn't CUDA's OOM code.
 But to be precise: that only rules out "Windows logged it directly as an OOM," not "VRAM/memory pressure was the upstream trigger that finally aborts at the C-runtime layer" — and the stderr line that would tell those two apart is exactly the evidence that got eaten.
 So my earlier "it's probably context blowing up" instinct isn't refuted, just demoted to "an upstream hypothesis still to prove": I expected to see an OOM and saw an abort, and those are signals at different layers.

-⚠️ Let me be clear about what I know and don't: what I can confirm 100% is the externally observable fact: "fail-fast abort (0xc0000409 via ucrtbase) plus an auto-restart."
-Whether it maps to a
+⚠️ Let me be clear about what I do and don't know: what I can confirm 100% is the externally observable fact: "fail-fast abort (0xc0000409 via ucrtbase) plus an auto-restart."
+Whether it maps to a GGML_ASSERT or an uncaught exception is my hypothesis — I haven't yet rescued the actual ggml/assert line before the restart.
+The mitigations below exist precisely so I can grab it next time.

 First fix: stop the log from eating the cause.
 Change that "truncate on restart" behavior — before each (re)start, rename and keep the old stderr file (add a timestamped suffix) instead of letting the new process overwrite it.
 Keep the most recent few (I keep 15), so the next time it crashes, the dying lines freeze in the renamed file and aren't wiped by the next restart.
 I also have the resident service write "restarted Y at time X" events into a separate events log, kept apart from the application's stderr — so even if the app side really leaves nothing behind, I at least have a restart timeline to cross-reference.